spidersAgency/tocjs/docs/about.md

 permalink: /about/
 feature-img: "img/sample_feature_img_2.png"
 ---

-Type Theme is a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.
+TocJS is a jQuery Plugin and open-source script licensed under the MIT License.

-Head over to the [theme's documentation](https://rohanchandra.github.io/project/type/) for much more information about Type Theme or to install this theme on your own Jekyll site.

-This file is an example of a page in Jekyll, that automatically shows up in the header navigation, you can delete or modify this file freely.
+Based on the headings tag (h1 - 6) of the article, the plugin automatically creates the table of contents.

+There are functions such as selection of heading target tag (h1-6), display / non - display of table of contents number, exclusion setting and so on.

+For details, please read the article in this Docs.